LL.M. Programme Modules

 Pre-requisite: Students are asked to take into account that this module includes discussion of cases and provisions for corporate liability in civil and criminal law.
 It remains fully accessible to students from non-law backgrounds once they engage in keeping up to date with pre-reading and with lectures.

-Business and Human rights is concerned with respecting human rights and improving the accountability of business for adverse impacts on human rights and the environment.
-Alongside states’ duties to protect human rights from harm there is growing awareness amongst stakeholders, policy makers and business leaders that rights respecting and sustainable business models are needed.
+Business and Human rights is concerned with business respecting human rights, preventing adverse impacts on human rights and the environment, and improving the accountability of companies when harm occurs.
+It is increasingly mainstream, and an understanding of the area is valuable for legal and business professionals.
+Alongside growing awareness amongst stakeholders, policy makers and business leaders that rights respecting and sustainable business models are needed, new regulation is driving change in Europe, with global impacts.

 This module explores the adequacy of existing international initiatives, and changes relating to emerging regulation in particular within the EU.